 - Australian Institute for Musculoskeletal Science AIMSS

 - Turning Point Alcohol and Drug Centre

 - Western Health

 - YMCA Victoria.

-This research is supported by ours Institute of Sustainable Industries & Liveable Cities and Institute for Health & Sport.
+This research is supported by ours Institute for Sustainable Industries & Liveable Cities and Institute for Health & Sport.

 Additionally research is undertaken in the Western Centre for Health Research and Education (WCHRE), a teaching, training and research precinct for health students and researchers.

 The work of researchers in this field is also built upon work previously carried out by our research centres and institutes prior to 2018:

 - Centre for Applied Informatics (CAI): research in eHealth to improve decision-making processes and quality management in healthcare.